ceglabsagarshinde/Kadaknath_Project/phastCons_conservation_score/README.md

-phastCons_conservation_score: This folder contains input files, code and figures of Pencil specific fixed site and conservation score 2.5KB both side to this site from phastCons.
+phastCons_conservation_score: This folder contains input files, code and figures of Pencil specific fixed site and conservation score of 1.5KB from phastCons.